Abdul Majid Hassan: Succession

 He may have ascended the Brunei throne in 1402, following the death of his father, Sultan Muhammad Shah.
 He dispatched envoys to China in 1405 to present homage to the Yongle Emperor.
 He received an imperial mandate and seal in exchange from the Emperor.
 He, who was ecstatic, made the decision to personally thank everyone.
 Additionally that same year, Admiral Zheng He visited Brunei.

 To attend the imperial court, the Sultan Abdul Majid and his friends travelled to Nanjing, on 20 August 1408.
 Following the ascension of Emperor Zhu Di, this was the first foreign king to visit China.
 When he learned about it, he was elated.
 The Emperor requested a high-level reception for the Sultan from members of the court's Ministry of Rites in order to increase his power.
 The imperial court dispatched officials to meet and greet the Sultan together with his family, including his wife, sons, and other relatives when he arrived in Fujian Province via boat, and the central government's deputies along the road accorded one another with respect.

 When the Sultan entered the court, he paid respect with gifts such as belts, tortoise shells, rhinoceros horns, gold and silver utensils, and other items.
 He also delivered an etching in gold to Emperor Zhu Di.
 The acts made by the Sultan impressed the Emperor.
 He even praised the Sultan, remarking that the heads of southern nations were not as wise as him.
 The gifts given by the Ministry of Rites of the imperial court to the Sultan include silver ceremonial guards, water tanks, water basins, umbrellas and fans, as well as gold weaving, as per the orders of Emperor Zhu Di.
 The princess and the Sultan's entourage were also showered with lavish presents.
-The Sultan enjoyed the guard of honor supplied by the palace and the priceless everyday requirements used by the court while residing in China in the Huitong Pavilion for foreign visitors.
+The Sultan enjoyed the guard of honour supplied by the palace and the priceless everyday requirements used by the court while residing in China in the Huitong Pavilion for foreign visitors.